Serendipity2-0/hakuna-matata/docs/Dev.md

 command which takes audio file as an input and uses audio transcript to return back an MD file, save it, also displayed back in discord DISCORD_AUDI0MEET_CHANNEL_ID. give choice of backend/agents/tools/assemblyAudioTranscript.py and backend/agents/tools/geminiAudiotranscript.py .
 Save the MD file in DB/AudioTranscripts and audio in Assets/AudioMeet.
 Display response back in DISCORD_AUDI0MEET_CHANNEL_ID.

 ###############
-Help me build an interactive discord bot in DISCORD_CMS_CHANNEL_ID which can take the @DB/Main/customer_management.db file.
+Help me build an interactive discord bot in DISCORD_DMS_CHANNEL_ID which helps users in managing md files.
 Use prefix commands, slash commands, modals and other appropriate interactive tools like dropdowns, buttons, etc., to make it user friendly.
-Place it in cogs/customer_management_commands.py

 IMPORTANT: Read the database with sqlite3 commands before building the bot.

 Required functionalites:
-1. Add a new customer to the database
+1. Upload a new document to the database.
+Save it in /DMS folder.
-2. View all customers in the database based on Past, Active, Prospective
+2. View all documents in the database and download requested documents.
-3. Schedule a call/meeting with a customer
+3. Query the database for a specific document
-4. Update meeting details
+4. Update a document in the database
-5. Meeting reminder
-6. After meeting actions